dumitrux/Angular-Issue-Tracker/README.md

 # REST API IssueTracker G13D

-A web app made it with Angular, based on the issue tracker of Bitbucket.
+A web app made with Angular, based on the issue tracker of Bitbucket.

 ## Screenshots